BolehVPN Review 2021

 Surprisingly yes, BolehVPN works in China.
 Since it offers obfuscated servers, it actually managed to unblock Chinese websites during my testing.
 I tried unblocking a bunch of websites like Baidu and QQ and all of them worked.
 However, one thing I did notice was slow speeds.
-If that’s something that matters to you, I suggest checking out PureVPN which can deliver faster speeds thanks to its physical servers in Beijing and Shanghai.
+If that’s something that matters to you, I suggest checking out ExpressVPN which can deliver faster speeds for Chinese users owing to its Lightway protocol.

 Speed – How fast is BolehVPN?